Anglesea is the perfect ‘Choose your own adventure’ destination.

 There’s no better way to get into the holiday mood than breakfast in bed.
 At the Anglesea Riverside Motel the local treats from the Riverside Juice Bar are delivered to your door.
 Their refreshing juices, smoothies, coffee and toasties all taste even better when you don’t have to change out of your PJ’s.

-If, like me you haven’t ridden in a while your muscles might need some TLC.
-A full body treatment by the specialised massage therapists at Lux Spa & Wellness at Great Ocean Road Resort will sort them out.
+Time for a full body treatment by the specialised massage therapists at Lux Spa & Wellness at Great Ocean Road Resort.
 The relaxation begins with your choice of essential oil from the Aroma Bar, a hot towel compress on your feet and a heat pillow on your back while your coastal lux treatment room is being prepared for you.
-Then lie back and unwind for the next 90 minutes of bliss as the talented staff make your muscles forget they ever went horse riding!
+Then lie back and unwind for the next 90 minutes of bliss!

 Sometimes it takes caffeine to be able to put one foot in front of the other on a Sunday morning!
 We grabbed a coffee from Riverside Juice Bar and set off for a lap of the Anglesea River boardwalk – the riverbank market provides a more leisurely shopping stroll if you prefer.
 The river trail takes you through the ever-changing landscapes of Anglesea… where the river meets Anglesea main beach, through Anglesea Heath, across the wetlands we explored by canoe and even to Fairyland – a nature reserve on the east side of the river earning its name from the twisted Moonah trees protecting the secret world that lives in the spongy green moss.